zzzprojects/learn-orm/tutorials/efcore-sqlserver-hierarchyid/getting-started.md

 ## HierarchyId

-The hierarchyid data type is a variable-length system data type.
-You can use the hierarchyid to represent the position in a hierarchy.
+The hierarchyid data type is a variable-length system data type that you can use to represent the position in a hierarchy.

  - A column of type hierarchyid does not automatically represent a tree.
  - It is up to the application to generate and assign hierarchyid values in such a way that the desired relationship between rows is reflected in the values.